Convert more visits to installs with store listing experiments

 - Make an experiment's winning content the default store listing.

 - Determine a clear objective.
-Make sure that you've a question or objective in mind when designing your experiments.
+Make sure you have a question or objective in mind when designing your experiments.

 - Test one attribute at a time.
-Get the clearest results by testing one variation of listing content at a time, unless testing completely different designs for a store listing page against one another.
-Also, test similar changes in icons and feature graphics together, for example, when comparing the use of characters against objects for a game.
+Get the clearest results by testing one variation at a time, unless you're testing completely different designs against each other.
+Test similar changes to your icons and feature graphics together, like when comparing the use of characters against objects for a game.

-- Start testing with your app icon.
-The app icon can have a huge impact on whether users pick your app from search results and category lists, so test it early.
+- Start with your app icon.
+Your app icon can have a huge influence on whether users pick your app from search results and category lists, so test it early.

 - Test all of your listing's attributes.
-After icons, test screenshots and short descriptions as they are seen by users from search results and category lists.
-Test the feature graphic as a priority, as it has such a presence on your store listing's page.
+After your icon, test your screenshots and short descriptions, because they're visible to users in search results and category lists.
+Make sure to test the feature graphic as a priority, too, as it has a major presence on your store listing's page.

 - Run your experiment for at least 7 days.
-Run tests for a week to capture both weekday and weekend behavior, even if you have enough traffic to get meaningful results in a few days.
+Running for a week allows you to capture both weekday and weekend behavior, even if you have enough traffic to get meaningful results in a few days.

 - Run your experiments with 50 percent of your audience.
-Using the largest allowed test audience will get results faster; particularly for localized tests that may be visible to only a small percentage of your users.
+Using the largest possible test audience will yield results fastest; especially for localized tests that may be visible to only a small percentage of your users.